-The Trans-European Networks - Energy (TEN-E) Regulation [9] is an EU law which aims to assist national governments and companies to better interconnect electricity and gas infrastructure across national borders.
+The Trans-European Networks - Energy (TEN-E) Regulation [11] is an EU law which aims to assist national governments and companies to better interconnect electricity and gas infrastructure across national borders.
 It sets out a new method for planning trans-European energy transmission infrastructure.
-It defines broad energy infrastructure priority corridors (e.g. north to south, west Europe electricity corridor) and thematic areas (e.g. smart grids) and is intended to help identify and implement the projects that are needed to improve these networks.
+It defines broad energy infrastructure priority corridors (e.g., north-south electricity interconnections) and thematic areas (e.g., smart grids) and is intended to help identify and implement the projects that are needed to improve these networks.